Attendance and Welfare

 - Please try not to make dental or GP appointments during the school day.
 We understand that this is difficult where hospital outpatient appointments have been made for you, but these do not take up the whole day and your child can attend school before/after the appointment

 - Please bring your appointment card or letter to the school office.
-It will be looked at and you will receive a slip to say that the appointment card has been seen and we will set an agreed date or time for your child to return to school
+It will be looked at and verified

 - If it is an emergency appointment, please bring evidence of that afterwards and then it will be authorised